AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

 Struct Update Operator
 ------------------------

--  Allows creation of :rust:`struct` based on another instance via '..' operator
+-  Creation of :rust:`struct` based on another instance via '..' operator
    -  Specify values only for the fields that needs to change
    -  All unspecified fields are copied from the instance following the '..'
 -  Base instance can't be followed by a comma